bthanhtung/bthanhtung/README.md

-_**If there is such a thing as a good marriage, it is because it resembles friendship rather than love.**_
+_**Never say there is nothing beautiful in the world anymore.
+There is always something to make you wonder in the shape of a tree, the trembling of a leaf.**_

-Michel de Montaigne
+Albert Schweitzer